 The Bellvue-Watson State Fish Hatchery is part of the Colorado Parks and Wildlife System.
 This 219-acre hatchery in Bellvue, Colorado, offers the opportunity to learn about a hatchery.
-You can have the unique experience of feeding the hatchery fish.
-The hatchery is a short drive from Lory State Park and Horsetooth Reservoir are a quick drive from the hatchery.
+Lory State Park and Horsetooth Reservoir are a quick drive from the hatchery.

-There is no charge to visit the Bellvue-Watson State Fish Hatchery.
+There is no charge to visit the hatchery.

-The small building is the visitor center, which has a display of the different trout that are bred at the hatchery, passport stamp, and fly fishing display.
+You will see a small building that is the visitor center, which has a display of the different trout bred at the hatchery, a passport stamp, and a fly fishing display.

-There is a fish food quarter machine that is next to the visitor center.
-There are also cups attached to the machine so that you can carry the food with you through the hatchery.
+A fish food quarter machine that is next to the visitor center.
+There are also cups attached to the machine so you can carry the food through the hatchery.

 Why We Visited The Hatchery

-This was a special experience for me to share with my kids.
-I will be the first to admit that a fish hatchery is probably not going to be on the top of any best attraction list.
+This was a memorable experience for me to share with my kids.
+I will be the first to admit that a fish hatchery will probably not be on the top of any best attraction list.
 For me, it was.
 I remember as a kid going to a fish hatchery in New York State with my family.
 The memories are kind of vague, but I remember how it started a curiosity about aquaculture.

 Aquaculture is the breeding, rearing, and harvesting of fish, shellfish, algae, and other organisms in all types of water environments.